Doctor's Notes on School Refusal

 Must Read Articles:

 Anxiety DisordersAnxiety as a medical condition is characterized by worry, fear, nervousness, shortness of breath, sleep problems and other symptoms.
 Diarrhea, tremors, and rapid heart rate are some physical symptoms of severe anxiety, which may arise from a mental or physical condition, drug use, or some combination of these causes.
 Treatment can include medication and psychotherapy.

 Bullying in Schools and WorkplaceBullying is repeated physical or verbal aggression that is likely the result of the bully’s desire to control someone.
 The effects of bullying for victims and bullies can be serious.
 Learn why people bully, the warning signs and risk factors for bullying, and how to stop and prevent it in schools and the workplace.

 Clinical DepressionWhat is clinical depression?
 Learn about symptoms, causes, risk factors, diagnosis, treatment, and when to seek medical care.

 ParentingParenting is the hardest and best job you'll ever have.
 By definition, parenting is on-the-job training with a very steep learning curve.
 Discipline strategies by necessity are often age related.

 Separation AnxietySeparation anxiety is a normal characteristic in infants and toddlers.
-Symptoms include reluctance to fall asleep, homesickness, nightmares, tantrums if separated from the primary caregiver, and feelings of anxiety.
+Symptoms and signs include reluctance to fall asleep, homesickness, nightmares, tantrums if separated from the primary caregiver, and feelings of anxiety.
 Treatment may incorporate positive reinforcement, cognitive-behavioral therapy, and anti-anxiety medications.